Stacey Hayes

-Stacey Hayes (born 10 August 1976) is an English television infomercial spokesperson, comedian, actress, model and one-time competitive ice-skater.
+Stacey Hayes (born 10 August 1976) is an English soap opera and comedy actress, model, spokeswoman, and ice-skater.
 She was born in London, England and raised in Nebraska, United States.

 Career

 She has appeared in many magazines, television shows and movies including soap operas such as Days of Our Lives and The Young and the Restless, as well as primetime shows such as Las Vegas and Boston Legal.
 She has also tried her hand at stand-up comedy work at The Comedy Store, which helped her join as co-host for the 3rd season of Chuck Woolery's Lingo.

 Recently, she has periodically made cameo appearances in Spike TV's show MANswers.
 She also appears as a pitchperson with model/actress Carmen Palumbo on internet entrepreneur/television personality Jeff Paul's Internet Millions infomercial nationally, as well as other "get rich quick" infomercials as of late 2010.